 New York City’s oldest intact family home—a red-brick townhouse at 28 East Fourth Street—was built in 1832.
 Charles Dickens’s novella A Christmas Carol was published in 1843.
 That townhouse is now the Merchant’s House Museum, a charming time-travel into a 19th-century interior.
 That novella is now an indispensable holiday classic that also travels through time.
 Put them together and you have a production of A Christmas Carol like no other.
-Using Dickens’s original performance text, the actor John Kevin Jones tells the story with theatrical brio, bringing the characters alive.
-Filmed in the Merchant’s House, the Summoners Ensemble Theatre sends Dickens’s message of year-round generosity to your house virtually. —L.J.
+Using Dickens’s original performance text, the actor John Kevin Jones takes on the author’s persona and tells the story of a misanthrope moved to generosity, bringing the characters to life inside this 19th-century home. —L.J.

 Attendees must show proof of vaccination and wear a mask during the performance.
 Children under the age of 12 will not be admitted.